 The WSFS Business Meeting is conducted under moderately formal debating rules, codified in Robert’s Rules of Order, Newly Revised, as modified by the WSFS Standing Rules and WSFS Constitution.
 While you do not have to be an expert parliamentarian to participate, a familiarity with basic procedure will make the meeting less confusing and more productive for you.
 Remember that if you get confused about what’s going on, you can ask the Chair of the meeting — one of the Chair’s jobs is to explain things and help members get things into the proper format.

 Worldcons publish in their progress reports and on their web site the specific rules for submitting proposals to that year’s meeting.
-While technically you have until late in the afternoon on the first day of Worldcon to submit your proposal (the exact time varies depending on when the convention officially starts), it’s a really good idea to submit your proposals sooner, preferably by e-mail, so that the Business Meeting Secretary can get it on the advance agenda and help you with any wording issues.
+The deadline for submitting proposals is 14 days before the first Business Meeting (which generally means 13 days before Worldcon starts).
+It’s a good idea to submit your proposals sooner, preferably by e-mail, so that the Business Meeting Secretary can get it on the advance agenda and help you with any wording issues.

 Proposals need to be submitted by at least two members of the current Worldcon, although you can always have more co-sponsors if you want them.
 You don’t actually have to be at the Business Meeting to submit your proposal, although in practical terms you really should be there in order to advocate it and to make sure the meeting understands how you expect it to be interpreted.

 Let’s assume here that you have a proposal for a new Hugo Award category.
 You write to the current year’s Worldcon Business Meeting staff after finding their e-mail address on the current Worldcon’s web site.
 After corresponding with them, they help you work out the precise wording of your proposal.
-You find at least one other member of the current Worldcon who will co-sponsor it.
-The Secretary of the Business Meeting says, “Since you submitted the proposal far enough in advance, you don’t have to bring 200 copies of it to the meeting; we’ll just print it in the agenda for you.”
-You were smart to do all of these things.
+You find at least one other member of the current Worldcon who will co-sponsor it, and you submit it to the current Worldcon.
+The Secretary of the Business Meeting will let you know that they’ve received the proposal.

 Realistically, if you are not already a regular participant in the WSFS Business Meeting, it will be very helpful for you to bring your proposal up informally as early as possible.
 Surprises at Worldcon, especially controversial or complicated surprises, are essentially never adopted.
 Probably the best venue for getting early feedback and buy-in is the smofs email list.
 (A SMOF is a Secret Master of Fandom — this is a long-running inside joke.)
 Smofs is an email list for people interested in convention-running, and especially for people interested in running the Worldcon.
 A substantial fraction of the WSFS Business Meeting’s regular attendees read smofs.
 (You can join smofs here.)